 Bullying - Unwanted, aggressive behavior that involves a real or perceived power imbalance, such as physical strength, position of authority, access to embarrassing information, or popularity to control or harm others.
-The behavior is repeated, or has the potential to be repeated over time.
+The behavior is typically repeated over time.
 Examples of bullying include, but are not limited to: verbal, social, or physical acts.